RULES FOR RIDERS

 Each rider must be self-sufficient.
 Support vehicules, even occasionally, are totally forbidden, on the course and at the control places.

-Each rider is considered to be on a personal ride.
-The ACP cannot and does not accept responsibility for any accidents that may occur during a Super Randonnée.
 The rider must ride in accordance with all applicable traffic regulations and obey all traffic signals.

 Riders must follow the route of the Super Randonnée.
 The organizer provides a detailed cue sheet (road book) indicating the location of the control places, and GPS-files.